top of page

 • Benefit–risk assessment principles

-12. Career Pathways in Regulatory Writing & Mock Interview Session - 06 March - 7 to 9 PM
+10. Regulatory Submission & Interview Preparation - 12 May, 7 to 9 PM

 • Career opportunities in regulatory writing